Neural Directional Filtering with Configurable Directivity Pattern at Inference: Introduction

 Spatial filtering with a desired directivity pattern is beneficial to many audio applications.
 Traditional fixed beamforming \cite{elko2000superdirectional,brandstein2001microphone,benesty2018fixed} can achieve spatial filtering with a predefined directivity pattern by linearly filtering microphone array signals, but it requires a large number of microphones and a large array aperture not only to ensure adequate performance, as measured by \ac{WNG} and \ac{DF}, but also to approximate the predefined directivity pattern accurately.
 More importantly, any change of the directivity pattern requires recomputing the spatial filter.
 Alternatively, parametric filtering methods \cite{kallinger2009spatial, thiergart2013geometry, thiergart2013informed, thiergart2014informed, 7038281} utilize instantaneous parametric estimates, such as \ac{DOA}, to compute a filter based on any given directivity pattern.
 However, these methods rely heavily on accurate \ac{DOA} estimation, which can be challenging, particularly in multi-source environments containing non-speech signals \cite{thiergart2012sound}.

-In recent years, many \ac{DNN}-based approaches have been proposed for performing spatial filtering with a predefined angular region \cite{rezero, location_guided2, location_guided6} or a user-defined angular region \cite{deep_zoom, wen2025neural}.
-Notable among these methods are the \ac{JNF} based methods \cite{ftjnf,ftjnf_steerable, tesch_insights, tesch2023multi}, which utilize \ac{DNN}-estimated masks to extract a single target speaker from an angular region of interest.
-This target angular region is similar to a rectangular directivity pattern.
-Actually, source separation or extraction is the primary focus in most of these approaches, and the directivity pattern is not explicitly controlled.
+In recent years, many \ac{DNN}-based approaches have been proposed for extracting sound sources from a predefined \cite{rezero, location_guided2, location_guided6} or user-defined angular \cite{deep_zoom, wen2025neural} region.
+Notable among these methods are the \ac{JNF}-based methods \cite{tesch_insights, tesch2023multi}, which utilize \ac{DNN}-estimated masks to extract a single target speaker from an angular region of interest.
+Notably, source separation or extraction is the primary focus in all these approaches, and the directivity pattern is not explicitly controlled.

 Recently, \ac{NDF} \cite{ndf_iwaenc} has been proposed to achieve spatial filtering with a desired directivity pattern for a compact array and extended to steerable \ac{NDF} in \cite{steerable_NDF_FA_2025}.
-A fixed pattern is learned during training and is no longer limited to a rectangular shape.
-However, the pattern cannot be modified at inference time \cite{ndf_iwaenc, steerable_NDF_FA_2025}.
+Here, we aim to generate a spatial recording of the acoustic scene based on a specified directivity pattern, rather than extracting a single sound source or reducing noise.
+In \cite{ndf_iwaenc, steerable_NDF_FA_2025}, we have shown that the architecture used by the aforementioned \ac{JNF}-based methods\cite{tesch_insights, tesch2023multi} can also be used for this task.
+However, the \ac{NDF} model learns one fixed directivity pattern that can only be steered in different directions during inference.

 In this paper, we propose \ac{UNDF}, which enables spatial filtering with directivity patterns that the user can configure during inference.
-To achieve this, the user-defined pattern is sampled as a vector input and fed as conditioning information to a \ac{DNN}.
-We explore two mechanisms: one inspired by the conditioning approach from \cite{tesch2023multi} and the other using a FiLM mechanism \cite{perez2018film} to fuse pattern information.
-We demonstrate that the FiLM-based architecture enables \ac{UNDF} to generalize to unseen user-defined patterns with higher directivities, scaling variations, and different steering directions.
-Additionally, we enhance the pattern approximation through progressively refined training strategies, enabling \ac{UNDF} to approximate irregular shapes.
+To achieve this, the user-defined pattern is sampled and fed as conditioning information to the \ac{DNN}.
+For this, we explore two mechanisms: one inspired by the conditioning approach from \cite{tesch2023multi} and the other using a FiLM approach \cite{perez2018film}.
+We demonstrate that the FiLM-based approach enables \ac{UNDF} to generalize to unseen user-defined patterns with higher directivities, scaling variations, and different steering directions.
+Additionally, we enhance pattern approximation by progressively refining training strategies, enabling \ac{UNDF} to approximate irregular shapes.